HECS/HELP Repayment Calculator

 Calculate your mandatory HECS/HELP repayment and see when you will pay off your debt

-Australian HELP debt is repaid through the tax system once your income exceeds $54,435 (FY2025-26).
-Your repayment rate starts at 1% and increases to 10% for incomes above $159,664.
+Australian HELP debt is repaid through the tax system once your income exceeds $67,000 (FY2025-26).
+Under the new marginal rate model, your repayment is calculated only on income above $67,000 — starting at 15 cents per dollar.
 The debt is indexed each year on 1 June by the Consumer Price Index (CPI).

 Last updated: March 2026